Inverness and Aberdeen Junction Railway: Current operations

-Note: although this section is drafted in the present tense, much of it was written in 2007, and statements may not reflect the present-day situation.

 The main line continues in use as part of the Aberdeen to Inverness line: passenger services are provided by ScotRail at approximately a two-hourly interval on weekdays; there is a minimal service on Sundays.
 Stations within the original extent of the line are open at Nairn, Forres, Elgin and Keith.

 Connections to adjacent lines are also closed, with the exception of the Hopeman Branch which branched off the main line at Alves & was used for freight traffic to Burghead Maltings until 1992 - it remained intact through to Burghead but was mothballed in 1998.
 The junction with the main line was finally removed this century and the remains of the branch from Alves to Roseisle Maltings now lie heavily overgrown.

 The old station at Forres is closed and only one platform out of the previous six at the new station at Forres is now in service.
 The Keith and Dufftown Railway platform at Keith Junction is still in use, though the branch beyond a short stub is closed.